Wayne P. Armstrong

-Wayne P. Armstrong (aka "Mr. Wolffia") is a natural historian, author, photographer and creator of the extensive online natural history textbook, Wayne's Word: An Online Textbook Of Natural History.
+Wayne P. Armstrong (aka "Mr. Wolffia") is a natural historian, author, photographer and creator of the online natural history textbook, Wayne's Word: An Online Textbook Of Natural History.

-He was a professor of botany at Palomar College, now adjunct professor.
+His master's thesis was on Cupressus.
 He is an expert on the flora of North San Diego County.
-He wrote the section on Lemnaceae (syn.
-Araceae) in the revised Jepson Manual.
-He specializes in the macrophotography of unusual and obscure plants and animals.
+He wrote the section on Lemnaceae (duckweeds) in the revised Jepson Manual.
+He is a professor emeritus of botany at Palomar College, San Marcos, California.